qoucname2202/project-management-hutech-master/README.md

 ---

-## 📡 Connecting to the MongoDB Database
+## 📡 Managing Device

-1. **Run MongoDB** on your local or remote server.
-2. Confirm the connection string in `appsettings.json`.
-3. Use [MongoDB Compass](https://www.mongodb.com/products/compass) for a visual interface to interact with your MongoDB data.
+1. **Launch the Application**: Open your browser and go to `http://localhost:5000`.
+2. **Log In**: Access the system with user credentials to view or manage devices.
+3. **Borrow Management**: Check out, renew, or return devices using the intuitive borrow interface.
+4. **Admin Features**: Administrators can add new devices, track current, and manage user permissions.

 ---

-## 🔧 Usage

-1. **Launch the App**: Open your browser and navigate to `http://localhost:5000`.
-2. **Student & Professor Access**: Log in to access course features.
-3. **Admin Dashboard**: Log in with an admin account to manage users, projects, and system settings.
-4. **Database Labs**: Perform exercises and view real-time MongoDB queries.

----

 ## 🐞 Troubleshooting

-- **Connection Errors**: Ensure MongoDB is running and verify your `appsettings.json` connection string.
+- **Connection Errors**: Ensure MongoDB is running and verify the connection string in `appsettings.json`.
 - **Dependency Issues**: Run `dotnet restore` to reinstall packages.

 ---